Ask AI

 Physician Continuing Medical Education

-Clinical Care Options, LLC dba Decera Clinical Education designates this enduring material for a maximum of 1 AMA PRA Category 1 Credit™.
+Clinical Care Options, LLC dba Decera Clinical Education designates this enduring material for a maximum of 2 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Nursing Continuing Professional Development

-The maximum number of hours awarded for this Nursing Continuing Professional Development activity is 1 contact hour, including 1 hour of pharmacotherapy credit.
+The maximum number of hours awarded for this Nursing Continuing Professional Development activity is 2 contact hours, including 2 hour of pharmacotherapy credits.

 Continuing Pharmacy Education

-Clinical Care Options, LLC dba Decera Clinical Education designates this continuing education activity for 1 contact hour (0.10 CEUs) of the Accreditation Council for Pharmacy Education.
-Universal Activity Number: JA4008176-0000-25-485-H01-P
+Clinical Care Options, LLC dba Decera Clinical Education designates this continuing education activity for 2 contact hours (0.20 CEUs) of the Accreditation Council for Pharmacy Education.
+Universal Activity Number: JA4008176-0000-25-492-H08-P

 Upon successfully completing the activity evaluation form, transcript information will be sent to the NABP CPE Monitor Service within 60 days.